jagdeeshV/You-Tube-Data-Harvesting-and-Warehousing/README.md

 **Data warehousing** is the process of storing the collected data into a centralized repository, typically for analysis and reporting purposes.
 A data Warehouse is based on analytical processing.
 Data Warehousing can be applied anywhere where we have a huge amount of data and we want to see statistical results that help in decision making.

 ### Technologies used and Pre-requisites

+All details and installation information are provided in the Prerquisite.PDF file.

 1.	**Python:** The programming language used for building the application and scripting tasks.

     Visit the URL  [Download Python | Python.org](https://www.python.org/downloads/)    to download and install python in the PC